As an Amazon Associate I earn from qualifying purchases. Learn More

 Altered Hair Texture

 You may just alter your hair texture permanently by continuously straightening your hair.
 Remember that there is no remedy to regain the natural healthy state of your hair strands.
-To avoid destroying your hair’s texture in a way that you cannot remedy it, avoid straightening your hair regularly.
+To avoid destroying your hair’s texture in a way that you cannot remedy, avoid straightening your hair regularly.

 Also, straightening your hair leads to a slow growth rate.
 This is because it damages your hair cuticles permanently.
 Are you there complaining that your hair is not growing?
 Stop straightening it every now and then.